Multi-agent orchestration is partly a token economics pattern.

 Local models add another lane.

-- orchestrator
+- orchestration,

-- worker
+- implementation,

-- reviewer
+- review,

-- security review
+- security decisions,

-- final user-facing conclusions
+- final user-facing conclusions.

 Model Use Becomes A Taxonomy